19 Ways to Support Your Mental Health During COVID-19

 6. Talk about the facts.
 For up-to-date news, listen to members of the medical profession, not politicians and Facebook.
 Speak to children and teens in age-appropriate language and know they will model their stress response to yours.

 7. Play.
 One of the quickest ways to reverse anxiety, worries, fears, and anger is to practice spontaneity and whimsy.
-Now is not the time to ask an attractive stranger if you can buy him/her a drink.
-But you can dance in your living room, or make silly faces in the mirror or grab your hiking boots and head out into nature.
+Despite the mind-boggling TMZ footage of Memorial Day weekend, you can have fun, while playing it safe.
+Dance in your living room, or make silly faces in the mirror or grab your hiking boots and head out into nature.

 8. Practice online yoga.
 YouTube is an amazing platform for all things home workout.
 Google search the "Yoga with Adrienne" channel to get the downward-facing dogs barking.